Rashad-636/sportsPerformancePredictor/ProjectPlan.md

 - [X] DAO needs to be unit tested
 - [X] Sport DAO has Log4J implemented
 - [X] Start building out entities
-- [X] Look into the implemntation of the API's and how to derive information (JSON parsing?)
+- [X] Look into the implementation of the API's and how to derive information (JSON parsing?)
 - [X] Update weekly reflection

 ### Week 7 (Class topic is security authentication)